victor-gesit/PostIt/README.md

 # Testing
 To test the application codebase
 * Run `npm test`, to view test output, and `gulp coverage` to view the code coverage

+## License
+This project is available for use and modification under the MIT License.
+See [here](https://github.com/victor4l/PostIt/blob/add-license-1/LICENSE) for the licence.

+## FAQs
+Check in the Wiki for the FAQs

+## Limitations
+This app, though awesome still has some shortcomings.
+* Real time notifications are not set up.
+* It is not an effective app for real time messaging.
+The socket.io implementation hasn't factor in a lot of the edge cases that come into play in realtime messaging applications.

 # Contributing to the Project
 Contributions are welcome and appreciated.
 To contribute